 If the baby is biologically yours, you must financially support it.

-If you are unhappy with a decision made by the Child Support Agency, there are avenues that allow you to challenge them and have a new decision made in your favor.
+If you are unhappy with a decision made by the Child Support Agency, some avenues allow you to challenge them and have a new decision made in your favor.

-The Department of Human Services allows for a number of procedures to challenge their decisions.
+The Department of Human Services allows for several procedures to challenge their decisions.

 This includes an internal review process, or a right to apply to the Social Security Appeals Tribunal for a review of the decision.